 How to Make Homemade Laundry Detergent

 These instructions are for making powdered laundry detergent.
 If you prefer liquid detergent or single-use pods, you can find the instructions here.

 Grate the Bar Soap

-If you are using pure bar soap, grate the bar into flakes with a box grater.
-You might need more than one bar, depending on how much detergent you wish to make.
+If you are using pure bar soap like Zote, grate the bar into flakes with a box grater.
+You need one cup of flakes.
+You can also use soap flakes like Zote Flakes or Ivory Snow.

-Washing soda on its own can irritate the skin, so wear rubber gloves when mixing your laundry detergent ingredients.
+Washing soda can cause skin irritation, so wear rubber gloves when mixing your laundry detergent ingredients.